rubenwardy/renewedtab_website/privacy_policy.md

 ## Period of Retention

-The server uses log rotation, meaning that any logged HTTP requests will be forgotten about within a week.
+The server uses log rotation, meaning that any logged HTTP requests will be forgotten about within a few weeks.

 ## Future Changes to Privacy Policy